roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "Hmm, well, is there anything you'd suggest for the next time it flares up?
 Should I come see you?"

  "You're welcome to come in any time," Mr. Bell said, adding to himself, by all means, come in and I'll check you out very thoroughly.
 "Or, if you'd like, I could take a look at it now and maybe show you some stretching exercises you can try."
-Report_Story #2